 12. What is the clean up going to be like on the job site?

 - Are they going to clean up the site every day at the end of the day?
-You should both define what “clean up” means, because a contractor may have a very loose definition when compared with a home owner.
+You should both define what “clean up” means, because a contractor may have a very loose definition when compared with a homeowner.

-- And make sure there is an understanding about dirty work that must go on during the job.
+- And make sure there is an understanding of dirty work that must go on during the job.
 For example, if mudding and sanding are required on drywall, there is no getting around that fact that there is going to be a great deal of dust created.
 The question is, are they going to be prepping the site properly so that dust does not blow throughout your entire house.
 Will they temporarily seal off vents and cover doorways to limit the exposure of areas of the home that are not a part of the work site?